Minimal models and abundance for positive characteristic log surfaces: Introduction

-In Part~4, we consider the case (LC) of Theorem~\ref{0mmp} and Theorem~\ref{0abundance}.
-To show the case (LC) of Theorem~\ref{0mmp}, we describe the log canonical surface singularities by using results obtained in Part~2.
-This is discussed in Section~14.
+In Section~5, we consider the case (LC) of Theorem~\ref{0mmp} and Theorem~\ref{0abundance}.
+To show the case (LC) of Theorem~\ref{0mmp}, we describe the log canonical surface singularities by using results obtained in Section~3.
+This is discussed in Section~5.1.
 The case (LC) of Theorem~\ref{0abundance} follows from a known result (cf. \cite{Fujita}).

-In Part~5, we generalize the results in Part~2, Part~3 and Part~4 to the relative situations.
+In Section~6, we generalize the results in Section~3, Section~4 and Section~5 to the relative situations.
 The relative version of Theorem~\ref{0mmp} and Theorem~\ref{0abundance} are Theorem~\ref{relmmp} and Corollary~\ref{relabundance}, respectively.

-In Part~6, we prove Theorem~\ref{0bpf} and Theorem~\ref{0rational}.
+In Appendix A and Appendix B, we prove Theorem~\ref{0bpf} and Theorem~\ref{0rational}.
 Note that, in characteristic zero, the basepoint free theorem holds for log canonical varieties (cf. \cite[Theorem~13.1]{Fujino1}).
 Its proof heavily depends on the Kodaira vanishing theorem and its generalizations.
 Although, in positive characteristic, there exist counter-examples to the Kodaira vanishing theorem (cf. \cite{Raynaud}), we can establish the basepoint free theorem for surfaces (Theorem~\ref{0bpf}).
 Our proof depends on the Keel's result (Theorem~\ref{keel}), the classification of smooth surfaces and the Riemann--Roch theorem.

-Theorem~\ref{0rational} follows from the relative Kawamata--Viehweg vanishing theorem for birational morphisms of surfaces. \end{nasi}
+Theorem~\ref{0rational} follows from the relative Kawamata--Viehweg vanishing theorem for birational morphisms of surfaces.

 \begin{ack} The author would like to thank Professor Osamu Fujino and Professor Kenji Matsuki for many comments and discussions.
+He wishes to thank Professor Lucian B\u{a}descu for many valuable comments.
 He thanks Professor Atsushi Moriwaki for warm encouragement.
+He also thanks the referee for many valuable comments and suggestions.
 The author is partially supported by JSPS Fellowships for Young Scientists. \end{ack}